How to Organize Your Messy Kid's Closet

 2. Take Inventory

-Organizing kids' clothes are typically pretty simple.
-You have the tops, bottoms, one-piece outfits if applicable, and undergarments.
+Organizing kids' clothes is typically pretty simple.
+It's pretty much the basics: tops, bottoms, one-piece outfits, and undergarments.
 For babies and toddlers, you might want to keep a spot for diapers and Pull-Ups.
+And for winter boots or special occasion shoes, consider stackable shoeboxes.

 Go ahead and remove things that have no business being inside of a closet, such as books, toys, board games, and dolls.
 There's usually somewhere better to place these items.